Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 2 Results

 — America's Got Talent (@AGT) August 24, 2017

-The final four acts take the stage and wait for their results on America’s Got Talent 2017.
-The results are:
+The final four acts took the stage and waited for their results on America’s Got Talent 2017.
+The results were:

 - Safe – Johnny Manuel